shubhab942/Heroku-Mirror-Bot/README.md

 # !DEVELOPMENT PERMANENTLY STOPPED UNTIL FURTHER NEWS!
 BUSY NOW DUE TO EXAMS .
 I HAVE UPDATED THE REPO LATEST TO WORK WITH HEROKU FLAWLESSLY .
 FOLLOWING THE STEPS IS ENOUGH FOR ANYONE TO MAKE OWN BOT.
-Don't know when i will be back.
-B...Bye (◕‿◕)
+DON'T KNOW WHEN I WILL BE BACK....SEE YA(◕‿◕)

 # What is this repo about?
 This Repo is the most generalised verison of a Python mirror bot which can mirror files from anywhere on the Internet including Torrents to Your Google drive Account.